md2conf/md2conf/README.md

 # md2conf toolset

-Toolset to convert and publish Markdown markup files to Confluence instance.
-And download Confluence pages and save as markdown files on filesystem.
+Set of tools to publish/dump confluence content from/to filesystem and various converters.

-This toolset designed for "docs-as-code" approach to use markdown as a docs source and Confluence as a publishing platform.
+This toolset designed to support "docs-as-code" approach to use markdown as a docs source and Confluence as a publishing platform.

-## Tools
+## What's inside?

-* **converter-markdown** - to convert *.md files to confluence wiki or storage format
+* **confluence-content-model** - an abstraction to model confluence content on a filesystem.
-* **confluence-client** - confluence client that utilize Confluence REST API for CRUD operation with content in a Confluence instance
+* **converters** - tools to convert directories with files to `confluence-content-model` or from `confluence-content-model`
-* **confluence-dumper** -confluence client that dump given Confluence page with children pages
+* **confluence-client** - confluence client that utilize Confluence REST API for CRUD operation with content in a Confluence instance.
+It allow

 ## confluence-client